ebayasgalan/adopt-me/README.md

 ## Adopt me

-You can select a pet to adopt from the categories.
+This app lets you adopt a pet.
+You can select from different categories.